6 Managed Print Services Benefits for SMBs

-The average employee prints an astounding 10,000 pages a year.
+The average office employee prints an astounding 10,000 documents and discards roughly 4 million tons of paper per year.

-That’s a lot of resources (and money) for an SMB to be dealing with today.
+That’s a lot of resources, including money, for an SMB to be dealing with today.

-Well, the answer is actually quite simple: there’s more data in the world today than ever, and the proliferation of data among SMBs especially has meant an increased need for effectively handling large amounts of information.
+Well, the answer is quite simple: there’s more data in the world today than ever before, and the proliferation of data, especially among SMBs, has meant an increased need for effectively handling large amounts of information.

-The issue here is that businesses are dealing with a mountain of data, but often using outdated methods for organizing it.
+The issue here is that businesses are dealing with an onslaught of data, while still using outdated methods for organizing it.

 Combine this with current employee printing habits, and printing costs for a business can begin to get out of hand quickly.

-These costs are further embellished by organizations which may have struggled to keep their printing fleets up to date.
+These costs further increase in organizations that were unable to keep their printing fleets up to date.